*case numbers are updated as new cases emerge.

 At this time, there is no need for widespread vaccination for mpox among children or staff at K-12 schools or early childhood settings.
 For more information on vaccination against mpox, see these answers to frequently asked questions about vaccination.

 Currently, the risk of mpox to children and adolescents is low.
 Several illnesses can cause a rash and fever in children, such as hand-foot-mouth disease and chickenpox (varicella).
 For a child without a known exposure to mpox, a fever and rash should be evaluated by a medical professional and settings should follow their standard illness policies for these situations.
 A healthcare provider can determine what treatment or testing the child needs.
-It is important to avoid stigma and fear-based exclusion of children and adolescents.
-If a child has a known exposure to mpox (i.e., is being monitored for mpox) and develops symptoms, follow information found in “What should we do if a person who has been exposed to mpox develops symptoms while in our setting?”
+It is important to avoid stigma.

 There are also multiple potential causes of rashes in adults.
 Parents, teachers, and staff members should understand the symptoms of mpox and see a healthcare provider if they remain concerned.
 Adults with symptoms of mpox should also: